mailgun/documentation/source/api-stats.rst

 generates event statistics which are available in your Control Panel.
 This data is also available via an API.

-The statistics is calculated in hourly, daily and monthly resolution in UTC timezone.
+The statistics are calculated in hourly, daily and monthly resolution in UTC timezone.

 The following retention policy is applied to the statistics:

 - Hourly stats are preserved for a month.
 - Daily stats are preserved for a year.
-- Montly stats are stored throughout entire domain lifespan.
+- Monthly stats are stored throughout the lifespan of the domain.

 .. code-block:: url